 Making Homemade Spice Mixes is a great (and delicious) step to take towards having a healthier lifestyle.
 It's a simple thing to do, helps you avoid the additives in the store bought packages, and it helps save money too.
-These 35 Homemade Seasoning Mixes are sure to become faves in your home!

 I've enjoyed making my own homemade spice mixes for a very long time and thought I would share the fun by pulling together this post of 35 Homemade Seasoning Blends--and how to use them.

-First, Why Bother Making Your Own Seasoning Blends?
+Why Make Your Own Homemade Seasoning Blends

 When you make your own food, rather than buying packaged, pre-made products, you save money.
 Plain and simple.